Best Hiking Shoes for Kids

 The best hiking shoes for kids are ones that are comfortable, of course, have great traction and let feet breathe and move.
 These hiking shoes are more stable than the trail runners in the category above and are best for trail hiking.

 Year after year, the waterproof Targhee shoe remains our favorite hiking shoe for big kids AND little kids.
 It comes in a shoe, a boot, and a sport vent model.
-They are fairly easy to get on and off, really protect kids’s feet and I can depend on them lasting through multiple kids.
+They are fairly easy to get on and off, really protect kids’ feet and I can depend on them lasting through multiple kids.

-Merrell Moab Kid’s Hiking Shoes: Best multi-purpose shoe for kids hiking
+Merrell Moab Kid’s Hiking Shoes: Best Multi-Purpose Shoe for Kids Hiking

 These hiking shoes were a staple of my kids’ wardrobe for several years.
 They have flexible soles, sturdy laces, and enough traction for most trails.
 They don’t have quite enough rebound for distance running, though my sons have definitely run and played soccer in them comfortably.